-MUS 2514: Instrumental Techniques: Woodwinds (1)

-An introduction to general performance techniques idiomatic to the flute, oboe, clarinet, and bassoon.
+MUS 2514: Instrumental Techniques: Woodwinds (1) Prerequisite: Ability to read music An introduction to general performance techniques idiomatic to the flute, oboe, clarinet, and bassoon.

-MUS 2551: Music Theory III (3)

-Prerequsite: Placement by entrance examination or MUS 1553

-An intensive introduction to the materials and structures of common-practice tonal music.
+MUS 2551: Music Theory III (3) Prerequsite: Placement by entrance examination or MUS 1553 An intensive introduction to the materials and structures of common-practice tonal music.